okfn/okfn.github.com/blog/_posts/2014-09-01-bubbles-python-etl.md

 dictionary or it might be `SUM()` or `AVG()` with `GROUP BY` statement in SQL, depending on which kind of object is passed to the operation.

+In the following image you might see how the most appropriate operation is chosen for you depending on the data source.
+You can also see, that for certain representations the operations are combined together to produce just single data query for the source system:

+![Operations and Object
+Representations]({{site.url}}/img/posts/bubbles/bubbles-operation_representations.png)

 ## Examples

 [Here is an example](https://gist.github.com/Stiivi/5937938) of Bubbles